 I love the fall!
-The trees changing colour are so beautiful and it's also the best time of year for slow fashion.
-Along with sustainable boots, ethical coats, scarves and gloves, ethical and fair trade sweaters are what we turn to when the temps start to dip below zero.
+The trees changing color are so beautiful and it's also the best time of year for slow fashion.
+Along with sustainable boots, ethical coats, scarves, and gloves, ethical and fair trade sweaters are what we turn to when the temps start to dip below zero.

 A good sustainable sweater can make or break an outfit and this year's assortment of knitwear is bound to have you "adding to cart."

 This post contains affiliate links.
 We earn a small commission if you click through and make a purchase.
 We only share brands we truly believe in.

 Unfortunately, a lot of winter sweaters are made using synthetic materials that can shed microplastics when they are washed.
 Not only that, but most of these synthetics end up in landfills.
 We've doubled the volume of clothing we toss each year, from 7 million tons to 14 million tons in the last 20 years alone.
 According to the EPA, in 2018, 17 million tons of textiles waste ended up in the garage further polluting our landfills.
 Buying fair trade and eco-friendly sweaters made from natural materials can help to reduce the number of synthetic fibers that end up in landfills.

 Choosing fair trade sweaters can be tricky - Here's what to look for:

 Like anything with ethical and sustainable fashion, it's important to know #whomadeyourclothes and what kinds of sustainable materials are used.
 As with all of the fashion guides on The Eco Hub, we take three key things into account: fabrics & materials, ethical sourcing, and corporate responsibility.
 Let's take a closer look at each.

 1. What kinds of fabrics & materials is the brand using?